chbkull/ChromesthesiaSynth/DEVELOPMENT.md

 After messing around with it for about a half hour, unable to get it to compile.
 I'll try to play with it a bit more, if not I am going to explore other sound libraries on open frameworks and see if I can get any others to work.

+At least for the example demos, the culprit seems to be that the projects were made for XCode, and not for VS2017.

 ## 4/15
 Moved back to the base STK library.
 Want to see if I can get anything resembling music to play.